nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

       * Level 6 - IceBlast
     * Sprigg
       * Level 6 - PhotonBeam
+  * Head to Viper Manor

+### Viper Manor

   * Head straight to the entrance .
 Go to the right and enter the hut which leads to an underground cavern.
   * Head down and then up the side on the mini waterfall and to the left.
   * Now that you are in the sewers, make your way up the ladder and head up to meet Norris.
   * Norris joins your party.
-Don't put him on the main party.
+Rename him to N, don't put him on the main party.
   * Go to the port and board the boat.
 Now head to Marbule.

 ### Marbule
-  * Go talk to the guy on or after the bridge, ask about the dead sea and run away.
+  * Go talk to the guy on or after the bridge, ask about the dead sea(2nd Option) and run away.
 You don't have to sit there and listen to him.
   * Head to the Zelbess

 ### Zelbess